 Mustard can tolerate light frost but not hard freeze.
 Temperatures to 32 degrees F will be tolerated for short periods.
 Plant mustard near the last frost date for your area, and pick the greens before a killing frost is forecast.
 Harvest before the plant goes to flower.

 Mustard are quick to mature and easy to grow so a good choice for a beginner gardener.
 Mustard prefers fertile, well drained, loamy soils, but it can grow in variable soil types with good drainage.
 It does not typically do well in dry sandy soil.
-Savannah Harvest Mustard seeds produce large plants that continually re-grow leave as they are harvested.
+Tendergreen Mustard Spinach Seeds produce mild flat green leaves that can be harvested as baby greens or allowed to grow.
 For a purple variety choose Red Giant Mustard seeds.
 The plants are so pretty you might want to tuck them in as accent plants amongst flowering annuals.

 Parsnips are frost tolerant but need to be harvested before the ground freezes in cold climates.
 In mild climates, sow parsnips in the fall for cool season harvest.